stackless-dev/stackman/README.md

     straightforward implementation on most platforms.
   - Complex logic and branching is delegated to the C callback.
   - Custom platform code must only do three things:
-    1. Save and restore volatile registers on the stack
+    1. Save and restore volatile registers and stack state on the stack
-    2. Adjust stack pointer
+    2. Call the callback twice with the current stack pointer
-    3. Call the callback before and after adjusting the stack pointer.
+    3. Set the stack pointer to the value returned by the first callback.
 - Assembly support
   The straightforward and application-agnostic switching allows the switching function to be implemented in full assembler.
 This removes the risk of inline-assembler doing any sort of unexpected things such as in-lining the function or otherwise change the assumptions that the function makes about its environment.
 This assembly code can be created by the in-line assembler in a controlled environment.
 - No dependencies
   The library merely provides stack switching.
 It consist only of a couple of functions with no dependencies.
 - Stable
   There is no need to add or modify functionality.
 - Libraries provided.
   The aim is to provide pre-assembled libraries for the most popular platforms.
 This relieves other tools that want to do stack manipulation from doing any sort of assembly or complex linkage.
 Just include the headers and link to the appropriate library.